wcasper/math407spring2021/_exams/practice-final.md

 ---
 layout: page
-title: Practice Exam 2
+title: Practice Final
-permalink: /exams/practice-exam2
+permalink: /exams/practice-final
 ---

 Solve each of the following problems.